ajit1896/f_data_backend/README.md

 ## Development Installation

-To achieve a smooth collaboration process, the team follows Google's style guide for python in the project.
+To achieve a smooth collaboration process, we follow Google's style guide for python in the project.
 For VS Code users, add the following configurations to the settings:

 ```json
     "python.formatting.yapfArgs": [